dmitrypol/dmitrypol.github.io/_posts/2016-02-10-microservices.md

 Much has been written about pros and cons of monolithic app vs microservices.
 Here is a great [post by Martin Fowler](http://martinfowler.com/articles/microservice-trade-offs.html).
 I am not going to talk about the big issues but simply share ideas on how I have been thinking of breaking up a Rails app I am working on.

+I believe it's important to differentiate how you will integrate these microservices (aka separate applications).
+You can have synchronous integration (via HTTP) for tasks such as credit card processing.
+You can have asynchronous (approach described below) for tasks like sending email.
+You can also have asynchronous tasks that provide feedback to the original application when task is complete (report generation).
+If it's not complete w/in certain amount of time an alert could be issued.

 Most of these ideas are influenced by this [article](http://brandonhilkert.com/blog/sidekiq-as-a-microservice-message-queue/).
 My post assumes you already extacted all necessary logic to your service objects and they are not dependent on your models.
 One example of such process is sending out emails.
 Each job contains all the necessary information (name, address, etc) that is needed to accomplish the task.

 Assuming the the main application is called Foo I created a new Rails project FooJobs.
 In FooJobs I deleted all folders except app, bin, config and log.
 Inside app folder I deleted everything except jobs and services.
 The only gems inside the FooJobs Gemfile are specific to Sidekiq, Redis, Rspec and whatever else I to accomplish the task (talk to external APIs).
 But there are no connections to the main DB so no need for Mongoid or ActiveRecord.
 So the app is very small and simple.